findy-network/findy-network.github.io/content/en/blog/cdk-pipeline/index.md

 The source stage fetches the code from the source code repositories.
 In the agency case, we have five different source repositories in GitHub.
-Whenever we push something to the master branch of these repositories, i.e., make a release, our pipeline will run as we have configured it to trigger when updating the master branch.
-We don't need the code for the backend services for anything but triggering the pipeline.
-We use only the [front-end](https://github.com/findy-network/findy-wallet-pwa) and [infra](https://github.com/findy-network/findy-agent-infra) repositories code to build the static front-end application and update the CDK application.
-GitHub packages handle building the backend Docker containers for us.
+Whenever we push something to the master branch of these repositories, i.e., make a release, our pipeline will run as we have configured the master branch as the pipeline trigger.

+We don't need the code
+for the backend services for anything but triggering the pipeline.
+We use only the [front-end](https://github.com/findy-network/findy-wallet-pwa) and [infra](https://github.com/findy-network/findy-agent-infra) repositories code to build the static front-end application and update the CDK application, i.e., the application containing the CDK code for the agency infrastructure and pipeline.
+[GitHub actions](https://github.com/features/actions) handle building the backend Docker containers for us and the images are stored publicly in [GitHub Packages](https://github.com/features/packages).

 ### 2/5 Build